pmdkr/json-tree-visualizer/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It is designed to help developers quickly bootstrap a React application using Vite as the build tool, enabling fast development and efficient production builds.

+## Project Purpose

+The purpose of this project is to provide a streamlined environment for developing React applications with modern tooling.
+By using Vite, developers benefit from features like hot module replacement (HMR) for a better development experience and optimized builds for production.

 Currently, two official plugins are available: